janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

      ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step8.png "This image shows the WCC Add Profile Rule menu")
   - Typically, exit conditions are useful when metadata could be changed by an external process during the workflow step.
 Use the following instructions if the step requires additional exit conditions to pass to the next step:
     - Select the **Use Additional Exit Condition check box**.
-    - Click Edit.
+    - Click **Edit**.
     - On the Edit **Additional Exit Condition page**, select a workflow condition or a metadata field from the Field list.
     - Select an operator from the **Operator list**.
 Operator is a dependent choice list that shows operators associated with the Field.
-    - Select a value from the Value list.
+    - Select a value from the **Value list**.
 Value is a dependent list based on the option chosen as the Field.
-    - Click Add to add the conditional statement to the Condition Clause.
+    - Click **Add** to add the conditional statement to the Condition Clause.
 The clause appears in the Condition Clause box.
 You can append multiple clauses with AND statements.
     - Repeat for as many conditions as required.
 To modify an expression, select it in the Condition Clause box, change the Field, Operator, or Value, and click Update.
-    - To modify the condition expression, select the Custom Condition Expression check box and edit the script (for example, use OR not AND for a condition).
+    - To modify the condition expression, select the **Custom Condition Expression** check box and edit the script (for example, use OR not AND for a condition).
 The additional exit conditions must be Idoc Script statements that evaluate to true or false.
 Do not enclose the code in Idoc Script tags <$ $>.
     - Caution:
-      - If Custom Condition Expression is deselected, the expression reverts to its original definition and all modifications are lost.
+      - If **Custom Condition Expression** is deselected, the expression reverts to its original definition and all modifications are lost.
-    - Click OK.
+    - Click **OK**.

-- If the workflow requires conditional steps or special processing, click the Events tab and add the appropriate scripts.
+- If the workflow requires conditional steps or special processing, click the **Events** tab and add the appropriate scripts.
 For more information, see **Creating a Jump**.
      ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step9.png "This image shows the WCC Add Profile Rule menu")
-- Click OK.
+- Click **OK.**
-  - Add, edit, and delete steps as necessary to complete the workflow.
+  - Add, **edit**, and delete steps as necessary to complete the workflow.
-    - To add another step to the workflow, repeat previous steps.
+    - To **add** another step to the workflow, repeat previous steps.
-    - To edit an existing step, select the step and click Edit.
+    - To **edit** an existing step, select the step and click Edit.
-    - To delete an existing step, select the step and click Delete.
+    - To **delete** an existing step, select the step and click Delete.
-- Ensure that the correct workflow is selected in the left pane, and click Enable.
+- Ensure that the **correct workflow** is selected in the left pane, and click Enable.
-- On the confirmation page, click Yes to activate the selected workflow.
+- On the confirmation page, click **Yes** to activate the selected workflow.

 This Completes this Live Lab.